A Complete Guide to Zodiac Signs: Astrology Meanings, Traits, and Elements

 What Are Zodiac Signs?

-Zodiac signs play an important role in astrology, a belief system that interprets the symbolic link between the motion of celestial bodies and human behavior.
-The zodiac is represented as a circular system divided into twelve sections, each linked to a specific constellation that the Sun appears to travel through at different times of the year.
+Zodiac signs are used in astrology to study how the stars and planets might influence human behavior.
+The zodiac is a circular system with twelve parts, each tied to a constellation the Sun moves through at certain times of the year.

 The Origin of Zodiac Signs